DasDarki/protolsd/README.md

 import "path/to/file.plsd"!;
 import "path/to/file.plsd" #private-import;
 ```
+The `@` alias can be used to import files relative to the source folder.

+#### Automatic imports
+Every script which is in the same folder has access to all other scripts in the same folder.
+This means that you can import other scripts without specifying the path.
+This is useful for splitting up your proto file into multiple files.
+At compile time, ProtoLSD will automatically resolve the imports.
+Explicit imports will always take precedence over automatic imports.
+Importing folders makes the compiler aware of all files in that folder but only for that specific file.

 ### Automatic field numbering
 ProtoLSD automatically assigns field numbers to fields in the order they are defined.
 You don't need to manually assign field numbers.
 If ProtoLSD "order_persist" mode is enabled, ProtoLSD tries to keep the field numbers the same across different versions of the proto file by storing needed information in a `.protolsd_persist` file in the same directory as the ProtoLSD configuration file.

+Adding a bang `!` at the end of a number, will overwrite the current persisted field number.

 ### DataTypes
 All protobuf data types are the same.
 There are some aliases for the data types.
 The following table shows the aliases for the data types: